-In your code subdirectory, you should submit your full working code (if it's in Java, make sure to include the package directories).
+In your code subdirectory, you should submit your full working code.
 If the naming of the files isn't obvious about where various things are being done, please include a README file explaining your organization.

 In your output directory you should have the following: